+If you have a 0% introductory interest rate, the credit card company may cancel it if you make a late credit card payment.
 These introductory 0% rates are common with balance transfers, which often involve moving a large debt from one credit card to another.
 So having to pay for interest charges months or years before you expected can be expensive.

 Finally, the late payment could get reported to the major credit bureaus: TransUnion, Experian, and Equifax.
 This could hurt your FICO score and negatively affect your credit history.
 But the exact consequences of a late credit card payment will depend largely on how late you make the payment.

-If your missed payment is less than 30 days late, your credit report should remain unchanged.
+If your missed payment is less than 30 days late, it shouldn’t impact your credit report.
 Credit card companies will only report late payments to credit bureaus if your payment is 30 or more days late.
 But this doesn’t mean there are no negative consequences.
 Here’s what to look out for:

 You may also face a higher interest rate.
 Credit card companies will sometimes charge a penalty interest rate for late payments, which can be as high as 30%.
 They may apply this penalty APR to future purchases as well as your current balance.

 If you make six months of on-time payments, your credit card interest rate should go back to its normal rate for any outstanding credit card debt.
 Your credit card company may continue applying the penalty interest rate on future purchases per the terms of your credit card agreement, but sometimes they’ll agree to apply your normal rate to future purchases if you ask them.

 Keep in mind that any of the above consequences can occur if you’re just one day late with your credit card payment.
 So even though you don’t need to worry about a hit to your credit history for a late payment, you still need to worry about potential late fees and a penalty APR.

 If Your Payment Is More Than 30 Days Past Due…